stavmars/plotly-dash-lab/README.md

 - Are there unusual values or outliers?
 - What happens if we focus only on a specific category, city, time period, or group of users?

-Dashboards are commonly used in many domains, including:

-- business analytics, for monitoring sales, revenue, and customers;
-- public administration, for tracking indicators and services;
-- health analytics, for monitoring patients, resources, or outcomes;
-- tourism analytics, for understanding visitor flows and demand;
-- machine learning and data science, for monitoring experiments, model performance, and data quality.

-In this lab, we will use restaurant and tourism datasets to build progressively more interactive visualizations and dashboards.
-For example, we may want to explore questions such as:

-- Which restaurants have the largest number of reviews?
-- How are restaurants distributed across cities or regions?
-- What types of cuisine are most common?
-- How do ratings differ across areas?
-- What changes when we filter the data by city, region, or rating?

 This is where interactivity becomes important.
 A static chart can answer one fixed question.
 An interactive dashboard allows the user to ask many related questions by changing filters, selecting values, and exploring the data directly.

 A typical dashboard may include: